ovh/docs/pages/platform/kubernetes-k8s/deploying-pulsar-with-streamnative/guide.en-gb.md

 ## Prerequisites

-- An OVHcloud Managed Kubernetes cluster (v1.16 <= Kubernetes version < v1.26).
+- An OVHcloud Managed Kubernetes cluster (v1.16 <= Kubernetes version < v1.26) with a minimum of 3 worker nodes, each having at least 2 vCores and 4 GB of memory.
 Once you have the cluster ready, you should have a default storage class automatically installed, which is required for Pulsar instances on Kubernetes.
 You can run `kubectl get sc` to view your available storage classes.
 - `kubectl` installed and configured (v1.16 or later).
 For more information, see [Configuring kubectl on an OVHcloud Managed Kubernetes cluster](../configuring-kubectl/).

 ## Instructions